LouisGallagher/Logger2/README.md

 Run with -t to enable TCP streaming support on port 5698

-If you get an error about not being able to connect to the device follow these instructions (credit to John McCormac)
+If you get an error about not being able to connect to the device (ASUS Xtion Pro Live) follow these instructions (credit to John McCormac)

 1. Find the idVendor and idProduct by running lsusb (with example output):